 Pollinator occupancy rates in urban landscapes are associated with natural habitat area and income.

+Abstract – I often find writing a ~150 word abstract a super useful exercise at this stage!

 As the intensity and extend of urbanization increases globally, it is critical to determine the drivers of urban biodiversity patterns and the spatial and temporal scales at which these drivers operate